2022 Green River Field Institute

-A seven-day journalistic exploration of the Green River’s Desolation Canyon, focused on inquiry, truth-telling, and resonance in the realm of Western water resources
+A creative journalistic exploration of the Green River’s Gates of Lodore + Dinosaur National Monument, focused on inquiry, truth-telling, and resonance in the realm of ecological and social issues

 Heather Hansman is an award-winning journalist whose work has appeared in The Guardian, The Atlantic, Smithsonian and many others.
 She’s Outside magazine’s online environmental columnist, where she covers the intersection between public land, environmental policy, and human impact.
 Her recent book Downriver: Into the Future of Water in the West, which is about the Green River and the future drought, climate change and water policy in the western U.S., has been called “a worthy updating of a core library containing such works as Marc Reisner’s Cadillac Desert.”
-After a decade of raft guiding across the United States, she lives in Seattle, where she’s at work on a book about the sustainability of ski bums and ski towns, forthcoming from Harper Collins in 2021.
+Her new book Powder Days: Ski Bums, Ski Towns, and the Future of Chasing Snow was released in November of 2021.

 Listen to Heather’s interview with Ed Roberson on Mountain & Prairie Podcast.